parallel-pooler/pooler/README.md

 pool = new Pooler.Repeater(10, 500, 100);
 ```
 First (optional) param is max. threads in background to executing one specific task.
 10 by default.
 Second (optional) param is how many times will be specific task executed.
+Null means infinite, then you need to use pool.StopProcessing(); somewhere in the future manualy.
 Third (optional) param is pause miliseconds to slow down CPU load or other resources by `pool.Pause();` calls inside your task, 0 by default.

 #### Adding specific task into Repeater pool: